 But let's be honest, it's hard to know where to start, which questions to ask and it often doesn't seem like you are comparing apples with apples.
 Let's see if we can help with a checklist for helping you find the right POS for your restaurant or bar.

-The first step is to write (or type into your spreadsheet if you're the organised type), where you see your business being in 3-4 years time.
+The first step is to write (or type into the buyers template), where you see your business being in 3-4 years time.
 Your requirements will be significantly different if you think you will have one fabulous cafe in three years that you will work in every day, versus a plan of growing into a large franchise business or having four or five different outlets all with their own unique offering.

-2 List the key frustrations in your business that you are hoping your point of sale system can solve?
+2. List the key frustrations in your business that you want your point of sale system to solve?

 By starting with frustrations you can zero in on the pain points your business is currently suffering.
 Once you understand your frustrations you'll be able to challenge the POS providers on how they can help you solve these frustrations.
 Write them in the first person so you make sure you are tapping into your largest frustrations.